Now in closed beta

 Events are extracted automatically

-Parendipity identifies dates, times, locations, and changes from every source.
+Parendipity identifies dates, times, locations, and changes from your connected sources.
 No copy-pasting.
-No manual review.
+Most events sync automatically.

 3